ifmeorg/ifme/README.md

 This also helps people to familiarize themselves with the code base!
 The live contributors page can be found [here](http://www.if-me.org/contributors).
 Contributor images must be at least 800x800 px and be in .jpg or .png format.
 Please save the image as `assets/images/contributors/firstname_lastname.png`!

 If you've contributed to the project but do not want to write a blurb, please add your name and desired social media link to `app/controllers/pages_controller.rb`.
-Please note: The image url here appears different from the actual path you saved it at above. i.e. Write this as, image: 'assets/contributors/firstname_lastname.png' within the 'pages_controller.rb' file.
+Please note: The image url here appears different from the actual path you saved it at above. i.e. Write this as, image: `assets/contributors/firstname_lastname.png` within the `pages_controller.rb` file.

 Tracking Issues